Tesla Powerwall 3 launches in Australia: what Perth homeowners need to know

 - Western Power approval: Tesla has streamlined approval processes with Western Power for faster connection

-Is Powerwall 3 Right for You?
+Is Powerwall 3 right for you?

-The Powerwall 3 is an excellent choice for Perth homeowners who:
+The Powerwall 3 suits Perth homeowners who:

 - Want a premium, all-in-one solution with integrated solar inverter